-Would you like to create new knowledge rather than just study it?
-The Research Master’s in Communication Science is a two-year MSc degree programme for students who would like to be at the forefront of the newest developments in understanding the role of communication and media in society.
+Would you like to resolve communication challenges in practice rather than just study them?
+The Research Master’s (Academic track) in Communication Science is a two-year MSc degree programme for students who would like to be at the forefront of the newest developments in understanding the role of communication and media in an applied context.

 The increasing pervasiveness of media and communication in our lives forms many fascinating challenges.
 Older notions of media and communication need to be reassessed, the new media environment needs to be charted, and the consequences of the rapid changes in new media and digital technologies need to be understood.
 This forms the core of the Research Master’s programme in Communication Science.